lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 const LSP4MinimalABI = require("./lsp4_legacy_minimal_abi.json");

 /*
- * Check the interface of an
+ * Check the ERC725Y interface of an asset
- * asset's smart contract
  *
- * @param address of asset
+ * @param assetAddress of the smart contract
- * @return object of interface types
+ * @return boolean does it support ERC725Y?
  */
 async function checkErc725YInterfaceId(address) {
-  // Create instance of the contract which has to be queried const asset = new web3.eth.Contract(LSP4MinimalABI, address);
+  // Create an instance of the asset const asset = new web3.eth.Contract(LSP4MinimalABI, address);

   const erc725YLegacyInterfaceId = "0x2bd57b73";

-  // Check if the contract is a legacy key-value store interface try {
+  // Check if the contract is a legacy key-value store try {
     let isERC725YLegacy = false;
     isERC725YLegacy = await asset.methods